rsubtil/synchronicity/README.md

-# GMTK 2020 Game Jam
+# SynchroniCity

-Entry for GMTK 2020 game jam, made with Godot Engine
+Entry for GMTK 2020 game jam, made with Godot Engine.

+A game about solving logistic problems in a city.

 ## File structure